Lay It Down (Cowboy Junkies album): Album development

 The Junkies chose to step outside of Toronto to make Lay It Down.
 They looked for a location that was remote, but a comfortable drive from Toronto, and found Rock Island on Lake Kashabog, which was an island with one house on it.
 The Junkies visited the house one week at a time, spending time chopping wood, cooking, boating, and hiking, and also working on songs that had the same laid back feeling that the location had.
 A local person who ferried supplies and equipment over to the island was a gentleman that they knew as Zolt.
-Zolt had fought in the Korean war on the communist flight, flying MIGs for the Bulgarian Air Force.
+Zolt had fought in the Korean war on the communist side, flying MIGs for the Bulgarian Air Force.
 He and his wife came over to the west in the 60s, and settled at Lake Kashabog.
 Unfortunately, latter in life, Zolt's wife developed Alzheimer's and had to be hospitalized.
 Their story became the basis for the song "Come Calling", one performed uptempo from the man's perspective as the survivor, and one performed more subdued, from the woman's perspective as the stricken.

 When the band was ready to record the music, they looked for a studio that had the same vibe as Rock Island, with a sense of relaxed but focused mood, and a remoteness from the music industry.
 In Athens, Georgia, they found John Keane and his studio in a big-porched southern house.
 Keane was selected by the band for his laid-back, independent approach to recording, and also for an impressive resume of artists he had previously worked for.
 After touring with an expanded cast for the last three albums, the Cowboy Junkies felt a desire to pare back down to a foursome for their next work.
 The Junkies decided to focus on recording as a four-piece for this album, with Michael Timmins doing all the guitar work.
 Additional instrumentation was kept to a minimum, although the band introduced strings for the first time, on four of the tracks.
 Keane's assistant David Henry also played cello who recorded solo tracks and with the string quartet.
 Henry also toured with the band after the album's release.
 With the band's history of recording as a whole instead of individually, they wanted to record the strings in the same manner, in order to create a sound of playing with the band instead of just adding more sound.
 Andy Carlson wrote the arrangements and led the quartet with him on violin, Henry on Cello, Carl Schab also on violin, and Peter Schab on viola.
 The Junkies kind of let the quartet take over on "Speaking Confidentially".
 After the basic tracks were done, Michael Timmins spent a week doing guitar overdubs, and Margo followed up by doing vocal doubling and accompaniments, with Keane mixing the tracks into a whole.